Kiri Allan pleads guilty to crash charges

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Former justice minister Kiri Allan has this morning pleaded guilty to failing to accompany a police officer, moments before her trial was set to begin.
+The disgraced former minister pleaded guilty this morning to failing to accompany a police officer, moments before her trial was set to begin.

 Allan was charged with careless driving and failing to accompany a police officer after crashing into a stationary vehicle on Evans Bay Parade in Wellington last July.